 The development of radio in the 1920s and 1930s brought with it distance education courses that were broadcast to students.
 Pennsylvania State College aired education courses on radio networks.
 In the 1950s, television became another medium through which education courses were shared.
 For example, New York University collaborated with CBS to broadcast the TV series Sunrise Semester, which featured college-level courses for credit toward a degree.

 Virtual classrooms were created starting in the late 1980s and 1990s, with the growth of computers, e-mail, and the Internet.
 In 1985, the New School in New York City was among the first colleges to offer online courses for graduate degree credit.
-By the end of the 1990s, many schools had been established that were completely online education institutions.
+By the end of the 1990s, many schools established completely online education programs.

 - Adaptive Physical Education Specialists